 At Home:

-Pack the sour cream powder in a snack size zip top bag.
-Roll the bag up gently, pushing out the air, seal it tightly.
-Keep the bag rolled to keep any air from creeping back in.
+Pack the sour cream powder in a snack-size zip-top bag.
+Roll the bag up gently, pushing out the air, and seal it tightly.
+Keep the bag rolled to prevent any air from creeping back in.

 To make: